UCLA physicists have demonstrated that an electron beam can be accelerated by a laser in free space.

 Accelerating a free electron with a laser has been a longtime goal of solid-state physicists.

-David Cline, a distinguished professor in the UCLA Department of Physics and Astronomy, and Xiaoping Ding, an assistant researcher at UCLA, have conducted research at Brookhaven National Laboratory in New York and have established that an electron beam can be accelerated by a laser in free space.
+David Cline, a distinguished professor in the University of California, Los Angeles (UCLA) Department of Physics and Astronomy, and Xiaoping Ding, an assistant researcher at UCLA, have conducted research at Brookhaven National Laboratory in New York and have established that an electron beam can be accelerated by a laser in free space.

 This has never been done before at high energies and represents a significant breakthrough, Cline said, adding that it also may have implications for fusion as a new energy source.